How to Start a Repo Business

-Many factors, including the value of a business’ vehicles and the value of the vehicles that it will be transporting, will affect insurance policy cost.
+The cost to insure a repo business can vary depending on many factors, including the value of a business’ vehicles and the value of the vehicles that it will be transporting, which will affect insurance policy cost.
 To get the most accurate idea of how much to budget for insurance, request policy quotes from multiple providers.
 Compare the quotes and consider premium costs and factors like differences in coverage limits, exclusions, and deductibles.

 Step 10: Hire Employees

 It’s possible for a business owner to perform most or all of the initial repo jobs, but as the business grows, it will be time to hire employees.
 According to PayScale, repossession agents earn an average of $13.71 per hour, though that hourly rate can range from $10.66 to $18.36.

 In addition to paying employee salaries, a business’ budget needs to include the other expenses that come with hiring staff.
 Paid time off, health insurance contributions and worker’s compensation insurance are all standard expenses that may need to be worked into the budget.

 Related: Hiring your first employee